 Traditional all porcelain caps can chip, fracture, and accumulate stains over time or if they’re exposed to excessive force or stress.
 In addition, certain types of porcelain caps, like those made from feldspathic ceramic, require the skills of a master ceramist and are a higher end choice.

-Zirconia crowns, on the other hand, are exceptionally hard and strong.
+These crowns are exceptionally hard and strong.
 In fact, they are so strong that they have been known to cause damage to the opposing natural teeth.
 Special care must be taken with the design to prevent excessive wear on neighboring enamel.
 For the most part, Dr. Fondriest prefers to place them in the back of the mouth.
 Restorations in the back of the mouth require more strength than in the front teeth.

 What to expect during placement